jonathan-dnc/jonathan-dnc/README.md

 - 👋 Hi, I’m @jonathan-dnc
 - 👀 I’m interested in music, animals and games
-- 🌱 I’m currently learning Ansible
+- 🌱 I’m currently learning Ansible and Splunk
 - 💞️ I’m looking to collaborate on pretty much anything beginner friendly
 - 📫 How to reach me ..
 - ⚡ Fun fact: Was at a point in time fastest kid in school